Improwised/kb.repairrabbit.github.io/content/invoice/how-to-check-store-wise-invoice.md

 click on the particular store
 ![How to check store wise invoice?](/images/invoice/how_to_check_store_wise_invoice/selected_particular_store.png)

-Here, the  system will display  an invoices of that particular store.
+Here, the system will display invoices for that particular store.
 ![How to check store wise invoice?](/images/invoice/how_to_check_store_wise_invoice/summary_for_selected_store.png)